What made you interested in space law?

 What will be the effect of technology on the Indian legal system?

 It will have similar impacts on India too.
 Artificial intelligence will soon be put into use.
-Robots that can give quick and efficient legal opinions better than humans will soon be made.
+Robots that can give quick and efficient legal opinions better than humans.
 They will be able to provide authentic legal opinions that are on par with judgements.
 In fact, artificial intelligence will grow in such a manner that it will soon even replace in-house counsels.

 How will Artificial Intelligence affect regular court practice?

 It will not affect regular court practice as such.
 It will however help increase the efficiency of the system.
 For example, if instead of spending hours and hours on research, we refer the problem to a robot, it will give us an immediate and accurate answer.
 If we need to frame a question of law, it will do that too accurately.
 This way we can save a lot of time and work.
 For example in America, Lexis Nexis has a program that reads necessary documents and predicts the judgement according to the judge concerned.
 It also helps to study the behaviour of judge and pattern of orders.